kuchlej/AutoHotKeys/README.md

 ctrl + alt + w = Type in WiFi like ctrl + alt + s

+ctrl + alt + z = Return to previous window exited via one of the above commands or even this one.

-**ctrl + Shift + c = Copy a highlighted phone number, switch windows to Interact paste the nmber and dial.
+**ctrl + Shift + c = Copy a highlighted phone number, switch windows to Interact paste the number and dial.